openstack-k8s-operators/test-operator/docs/source/guide.rst

 Please, make sure that you follow the order of the steps:

-1. Remove all instances of the :code:`Tempest` CRD
+1. Remove all instances of the :code:`Tempest` and :code:`Tobiko` CRDs

 .. code-block:: bash